Atlamillias/DearPyPixl/README.md

 As a workaround, interfaces have the `.aliased` class method, an alternative constructor, which will set the alias onto the item once it is created.
 Note that this is only necessary when creating the interface would also cause the interfaced item to be created, while aliases of existing items can be passed as normal.

+As is recommended when using Dear PyGui, users should *not* generate their own integer identifiers for Dear PyPixl interfaces.

 <br>

 # FAQ

+---

 **Q**: **Performance?**